 Here’s where it all begins.
 We invite you to make an appointment with your preferred orthodontist to get a chance at a good conversation about your specific orthodontic condition, your goals, and what your treatment will require from you.

 The American Association of Orthodontists (AAO) highly recommends you bring children for their first visit with an orthodontist by age 7.
-We ask families to follow this recommendation because starting orthodontics from a young age allows everyone involved to track the patient’s development properly.
+We ask families to follow this recommendation because starting orthodontics at a young age allows everyone involved to track the patient’s development properly.

 What We Need for This Stage

 - Medical and Dental Evaluations.
 Regardless of the patient’s age, we have to review whether there are no dental health problems.
 Unfortunately, many patients only come in when they have problems with gum disease or tooth decay and may not realize that their dental alignment is to blame.
-We want to ensure our patient’s dental health is in optimal conditions to resist their orthodontic treatment.
+We want to ensure our patient’s dental health is in optimal condition to resist their orthodontic treatment.

 - Photographs.
-Sometimes, specialists will want to get some evidence for before and after case studies.
+Sometimes, specialists will want to get some evidence before and after case studies.
 Taking these pictures will also help the patient realize how far they’ve come since the start of their ortho treatment with braces or other appliances.